<?xml version="1.0" encoding="utf-8"?>

 <id>tag:dreamwidth.org,2009-05-01:173298:214984</id>

-<link rel="alternate" type="text/html" href="http://sistermagpie.dreamwidth.org/214984.html"/>
+<link rel="alternate" type="text/html" href="https://sistermagpie.dreamwidth.org/214984.html"/>

-<link rel="self" type="text/xml" href="http://sistermagpie.dreamwidth.org/data/atom/?itemid=214984"/>
+<link rel="self" type="text/xml" href="https://sistermagpie.dreamwidth.org/data/atom/?itemid=214984"/>

 <title>What This Show Is About</title>